 Make time for yourself.

-Taking the time to do something you enjoy, even if it’s just for ten minutes of your day can have a positive impact on your health and well being.
+Taking the time to do something you enjoy, even if it’s just for ten minutes of your day, can positively impact your health and well-being.

-It doesn’t really matter what that is as we are all different, therefore, different things make us happy, comfortable, and satisfied.
+It doesn’t really matter.
+W are all different; therefore, different things make us happy, comfortable, and satisfied.

 Breathing exercise is a great way of lowering stress levels.